Skip to main content

 Move Source File After Successful Sync

-For a sync push, the source location for the move will be the local system where you are running the files-cli:
+For a sync push, the source location for the move is the local system where you are running the files-cli:

 files-cli sync push --local-path="path/to/local/source/folder" --remote-path="path/to/destination/folder" --move-source="path/to/local/archive/folder" --send-logs-to-cloud

-For a sync pull, the source location for the move will be the Files.com platform:
+For a sync pull, the source location for the move is the Files.com platform:

 files-cli sync pull --remote-path="path/to/source/folder" --local-path="path/to/local/destination/folder" --move-source="path/to/archive/folder" --send-logs-to-cloud